-- A. For each year of the agreement the salary schedules as listed in Article 21.01 will not increase (0%).
-Effective July 1, 2013, the wages in effect on July 1, 2012 will increase by one percent (1%). - B. Effective July 1, 2014, the wages in effect on July 1, 2013 will increase by one percent (1%). - C. Effective July 1, 2015, the wages in effect on July 1, 2014 will increase by two and a half percent (2.5%). - DB.
-For purposes of monetary term implementation, effective dates referenced above, or referenced in any other provision of the agreement, do not serve as a basis for retroactive implementation or application of monetary terms in the agreement absent a ratified and approved successor agreement before July 1, 20132016.
-In the absence of a ratified and approved agreement before July 1, 20132016, monetary term implementation or application dates will be established by mutual agreement of the parties.
+- A. For each year of the agreement the salary schedules as listed in Article 21.01 will not increase (0%). - B. For purposes of monetary term implementation, effective dates referenced above, or referenced in any other provision of the agreement, do not serve as a basis for retroactive implementation or application of monetary terms in the agreement absent a ratified and approved successor agreement before July 1, 2016.
+In the absence of a ratified and approved agreement before July 1, 2016, monetary term implementation or application dates will be established by mutual agreement of the parties.